 A REIT may use the net operating loss (NOL) incurred in one tax year to reduce its taxable income in another year.
-Generally, a REIT may carry an NOL over to each of the 15 years (20 years fo tax years beginning after August 5, 1997) following the year of loss.
+Generally, a REIT may carry an NOL over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997) following the year of loss.
 REITs are not permitted to carry back an NOL to any year preceding the year of the loss.
 In addition, an NOL from a year that is not a REIT year may not be carried back to any year that is a REIT year.